tylermcrobert/svelte-sanity-image/README.md

 | `client`         | `SanityClient`        | A configured Sanity client.                                                                                                                             |
 | `enforcedAspect` | `number \| undefined` | Enforces an aspect ratio on the image.                                                                                                                  |
 | `quality`        | `number \| undefined` | Image quality.
 Defaults to `75`                                                                                                                         |

+## 🤝 Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## 📜 License

+Copyright ©2023 Tyler McRobert.
+Available under the [MIT License](https://choosealicense.com/licenses/mit/).